The Challenge B Program

 Mock Trial (Second Semester)

-The tutor and students spend the second semester preparing a case to be heard in a county courthouse at the end of the semester.
+The director and students spend the second semester preparing a case to be heard in a county courthouse at the end of the semester.

 Students play roles as attorneys and witnesses for the prosecution and the defense.